mcfiredrill/forttree/README.md

 =============
 You can use local filesystem or S3 for storage.
 Set STORAGE to :s3 and enter your S3 credentials in fortconfig.rb to use S3.

+---

+A ruby translation project managed on [Locale](http://www.localeapp.com/) that's open to all!

+## Contributing to forttree

+- Edit the translations directly on the [forttree](http://www.localeapp.com/projects/public?search=forttree) project on Locale.
+- **That's it!**
+- The maintainer will then pull translations from the Locale project and push to Github.

+Happy translating!